marksandspencer/marksandspencer.github.io/_posts/2023-02-08-mands-rollercoaster-comp-lib-journey.md

 While developing FESK itself, it was difficult to understand the consumer problems as they couldn’t articulate how FESK might be able to help them.
 This resulted in production issues and a lack of confidence in the product and its rollout across the web channel.
 As more teams adopted the product, it became clear we had not taken the business, and more importantly, the engineers on the journey to develop, own and maintain it.

-This lack of buy-in showed itself through teams frequently not contributing back to FESK because of slowness in PR approvals, or simply not understanding its usefulness in their day-to-day.
-In addition, UX came late to the party as it was engineering led, so they were playing catch up to requests they maybe did not fully understand.
+This lack of buy-in showed itself through teams frequently not contributing back to FESK because of slowness in PR approvals, or simply not understanding its usefulness in their day-to-day operation.
+In addition, UX came late to the party as it was engineering-led, so they were playing catch up to requests they maybe did not fully understand.

 As it grew, in an attempt to encourage engineers to talk about their common platform and progress it, the centralised team was replaced with a community model.
-This failed as all the users did not know what to do.
+This failed as all the users did not know how to, or were not interested in contributing in this way.
 Subsequently, without an active community, teams ended up building siloed components and experiences, reinventing the wheel without realising.

 ### 3. Platform responsibilities